Cervical Cancer: Overview

 - Abnormal vaginal bleeding, such as between your periods or after sex

-- Unusual vaginal discharge that’s watery or bloody
+- Abnormal vaginal discharge that’s watery or bloody

-- Pain during sex Pain in the pelvis or low back
+- Pain in the pelvis or low back

 How is cervical cancer diagnosed?

-Cervical cancer is found when doing a routine Pap test.
-Your healthcare provider will ask you about your health history, symptoms, risk factors, and family history of disease.
-Your provider will do a physical exam and a pelvic exam.
+Cervical cancer is often found when doing a routine Pap test.
+You'll be asked about your health history, symptoms, risk factors, and family history of disease.
+A physical exam and a pelvic exam will be done.

 - Pap and HPV tests

-A biopsy is the only way to confirm cancer.
-Small pieces of tissue are taken from the cervix and checked for cancer cells.
+A biopsy is the only way to know if call changes are cancer.
+Tiny pieces of tissue are taken from the cervix and tested for cancer cells.

-After a diagnosis of cervical cancer, you’ll likely need other tests.
+After a diagnosis of cervical cancer, you’ll likely need more tests.
 These help your healthcare providers learn more about the cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
+They can help find the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
 It’s one of the most important things to know when deciding how to treat the cancer.

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
 Be sure to ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.